tommason14/mccg/README.md

 Currently installed on Raijin, Magnus, Monarch, Massive and Stampede.
 Implemented for GAMESS, PSI4 and Gaussian calculations

-## Generation of LAMMPS input files
+## generation of LAMMPS input files
 Scripts to generate a LAMMPS input file, along with a data file containing the appropriate force field parameters, given an xyz file with numbered atoms.

 ## gamess_to_molden.py